meanstackofdoom/arduino-port-history-manager/README.md

 This is an experimental project aimed at making SimHub Arduino workflows nicer.
 Issues and pull requests are welcome – ideas around device health, better SimHub integration, and multi-rig setups are especially appreciated.

+> Built in a single late-night session as a proof that a small, focused tool
+> can make SimHub Arduino setups feel much more manageable.